-The lower back generally comprises 3 main components.
-Firstly, there are 5 vertebral bodies, L1-L5.
+The lower back generally comprises three main components.
+Firstly, there are five vertebral bodies, L1-L5.

-Secondly, between each vertebrae, there are intervertebral discs, and finally, there are spinal nerves exiting the lumbar spine at each level.
+Secondly, there are intervertebral discs between each vertebra, and finally, spinal nerves exiting the lumbar spine at each level.

 The last vertebrae of the lower back is L5, and it sits upon the sacrum - which is connected to the tailbone.
-In some cases, the L5 and the top of the sacrum are fused together, whilst in most cases, they are separated by a disc.
+In some cases, the L5 and the top of the sacrum are fused, whilst in most cases, they are separated by a disc.